bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Argent-Hold.md

 ## Locations
 ### The 3 Seals
 Large towers where mages are strapped and drained of their power to "force back" the calamity and keep it from spreading.
+Middle tower is larger.

+Managed by Ruby Jayhon, Onyx Callagan, Diamond X

+#### Diamond X
+*Head of the grand seal, years of exposure causes him to peer through time.*

+####

 ### The Iron Lady
 An inn for traveling mercenaries and high roller officers.
 Has a trader who deals in all sorts of curious and black market objects.